 - Full cooperation and truthfulness when responding to an investigation or audit and never altering or destroying records in response to an investigation, or when an investigation is anticipated; and

-- Accountability for adherence to the company’s standards and policies.
+- Accountability for adherence to the company’s standards, policies and CARE values.

 In addition, you may share your concerns anonymously through The Hanover Insurance Group anonymous alert line at 800-533-2547 or at the website: www.HanoverAlertLine.com.
 Communications through the alert line are answered by an independent, third-party company that will report all complaints and concerns directly to the director of internal audit and the General Counsel and, if appropriate, the Audit Committee of the Board of Directors.